wp-plugins/flyzoo/readme.txt

 * Embedded Chat Room: give direct access to a chat room by embedding it into a page (PRO Plan)

-* Real-time Visitors Monitoring: see who is online and send chat invitations to potential customers
+* Track Visitors Live: see who is online and send chat invitations to potential customers

 * Pop out chat windows: open chat separately in a new browser window to improve the user experience